Australia and Oceania Ecotourism

 Australia and Oceania Ecotourism | New Zealand

-New Zealand is a paradise for ecotourists, with dramatic landscapes, rare wildlife, and deep M?ori cultural roots.
-The country leads in conservation and sustainable travel; the country pioneers innovative predator control initiatives, such as the ambitious Predator Free 2050 program.
-Additionally, the government promotes sustainable tourism through programs like Qualmark Green (a certification for eco-friendly operators).
-And conservation efforts often involve strong partnerships with M?ori communities.
+The government promotes sustainable tourism through programs like Qualmark Green (a certification for eco-friendly operators).
+And conservation efforts often involve strong partnerships with Maori communities.
 The country offers countless opportunities for responsible adventure in pristine, protected environments.

 Eco Activities in New Zealand

-Glacier hiking
+- Glacier hiking

-Wildlife watching
+- Wildlife watching

-Whale and dolphin tours
+- Whale and dolphin tours,

-Forest ziplining
+- Forest ziplining

 Landscape in New Zealand